fweiss/yocto-rpi-vm/README.md

 Run ``/vagrant/scripts/write-sd-image.py``

-When the process is successful, you should see a message lieke "finished write of image raspberrypi0".
+When the process is successful, you should see a message like "finished write of image raspberrypi0".

 ## Barebones
 https://git.yoctoproject.org/cgit/cgit.cgi/meta-raspberrypi/about/